Creature (miniseries): Plot

 Mediera's body is found and police Chief Gibson asks Dr. Chase to inspect the body.
 Chase says even though there is a great white out there it is not the culprit and tells the chief not to let people go after the innocent shark.
 Dr. Chase and Dr. Macy leave and prepare to go out and find the real culprit.
-Tall Man arrives, escorted by his girlfriend, Tauna (Michele).
+Tall Man arrives, escorted by his girlfriend, Tauna.
 Peniston, who has gone crazy and is called "Werewolf" by the locals, sees the empty containment unit after Puckett brings it ashore.
 He realizes Mediera was not killed by a shark.
 Dr. Chase and Dr. Macy are unable to find the Creature and return to Dr. Chase's headquarters (formerly the research facility where the creature was born).
 Dr. Macy reveals Dr. Chase studies why sharks do not get cancer, which his brother Brian died from.
 Meanwhile, the kids take turns jumping of the cliff, unaware the creature is lurking right below them.
 Max and another boy named Kimo jump in.
 The creature mauls Kimo to death, but Max escapes.
 When Kimo's body is found, the chief is furious and, no longer listening to Dr. Chase, orders all the fisherman to hunt for the great white.
 The islanders, including Puckett, accuse Chase and Macy of performing witchcraft on the shark.
 Dr. Chase, Dr. Macy, Max and Tall Man search for the Creature again; this time with success.
 The creature attacks their boat, but they escape.
 By this time, Puckett has retrieved the great white, which was previously attacked by the Creature.
 The islanders celebrate, believing the danger is past.
 Dr. Chase tells the chief that they are not safe and that he has seen the Creature.
 However, the chief refuses to believe him.
 They do research at Dr. Chase's headquarters, and are soon put into contact with Richland.
 Richland tells Dr. Chase not to do anything until he arrives.
 Dr. Chase argues that more people could die if they do not take action but Richland does not care.
 Richland and a troop of NAVY SEALs board a helicopter and set off for the island.
 Dr. Chase ignores Richland's warning and goes back out into his boat.
 Peniston uses a horn to attract the creature, which is attracted to noise.
 The creature swims towards him, but Dr. Chase and friends save him.
 They bring him back to their headquarters.